L&L Style Photo Logo

 • Go with the flow.
 Even if you have an appointment there may be a waiting time depending on how many couples are getting married that day.

 • Lastly.
-Relax and enjoy, you will be taken care of by the excellent staff at the Bureau and your photographer will help guide you through all the way! ;-)
+Relax and enjoy, you will be taken care of by the excellent staff at the Bureau, and we will help guide you all the way! ;-)

 Same-sex marriages